AustralianBioCommons/gen3schemadev/Readme.md

+# Automated processes for Gen3 Data Dictionary, data simulation and submission automation

-#This repository contains all tools used by Biocommons Australia to develop with gen3
+This repository contains all tools used and/or developed by Australian BioCommons to develop with gen3.

-#gen3schemadev is an object relational mapper for gen3 schemas.
+## `gen3schemadev` is an object relational mapper library for gen3 schemas.

+The library can be used in order to convert a spreadsheet format into a complete set of the yaml files required to build a Gen3 Data Dictionary.

+An implementation of the library for generating the CAD dictionary is demonstrated by `sheet2yaml.py`.

 ## Current Workflow for editing CAD Project Dictionary

 ### Local deployment (compose-services)